fossasia/open-event-wsgen/README.md

 [![codecov](https://codecov.io/gh/fossasia/open-event-webapp/branch/development/graph/badge.svg)](https://codecov.io/gh/fossasia/open-event-webapp)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/fossasia/open-event-webapp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-##Communication
+## Communication

-Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/open-event
+* Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/open-event

-Our chat channel is on gitter here: https://gitter.im/fossasia/open-event-webapp
+* Our chat channel is on gitter here: https://gitter.im/fossasia/open-event-webapp

-## 1. Event Website Output
+## Event Website Output

 The component that is generator from the web app are the event websites.
 A sample event site using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) was generated and added to this repo as a Github Pages site.
 You can see the live site at http://fossasia.github.io/open-event-webapp/

-## 2. Web App Generator
+## Web App Generator
 ### Components and Technology
 #### Technologies used
 The webapp generator uses the following technologies -
  1. HTML/CSS/Javascript based frontend
  2. [SASS](http://sass-lang.com/) - SASS to write optimized CSS.